adrienvmartin/ConcertListing/README.md

-# Concert Listings App
+# ConcertLister

 This is an app for storing and organizing concert-going statistics.
-Under construction as of summer 2019.
+Enter the shows you've been to and keep track of all the details - which bands you've seen, how many times, where, etc.